DacodaDragon/AnotherRTS/README.md

 - The game supports propper unity grouping and management.
 - Units can properly queue commands (despite there only being a move command)
 - Camera controls are actually pretty smooth
 - I am running out of idea's to say.
 I should revamp this README more later.
+- You should really just try it out it's pretty funny to mess around with.
+HTML5 link is on the top of the readme.